Configuring Endpoint Templates

 Disabling Message Redelivery

 By default, the maximum number of times the queue can attempt to redeliver a message to a client is controlled by the max-redelivery command.
-For more information, refer to Setting Max Redelivery Attempts.
+For more information, see Setting Max Redelivery Attempts.

 You can instead disable this functionality.
 When message redelivery is disabled, a given message will only be attempted to be delivered from the queue once.